Inside: My substitute teacher tips to help you become a requested substitute teacher

 The bundle is a huge discount vs. buying each set of plans individually, plus you get all of the extra bonuses.
 Substitutes everywhere have loved and appreciated this bundle, and it has made their substitute teaching so much easier!
 Check out what a few of them had to say:

 “This resource is perfect for me!
 As a Substitute, I have been in classrooms where the teacher did not leave any plans.
 This is perfect with lots of resources so I don’t have to think of ways to keep the kids busy.” -Melissa G.

 “Excellent resource!
 Just started casual teaching and the range of resources and activities will be extremely useful for me!” -Danielle W.

 “This is a great help.
 I work in a K-12 alternative school, and these lessons and resources were great for creating my substitute binder to grab and go where ever they send me.” -Anonymous

 Not ready for the full bundle yet?
 No worries.
-You can also sign up for freebies in the free resource library by clicking here!
+Grab some of our freebies to get you started!
 These will get you well on your way to having a resource binder as a substitute teacher.

 When teachers know that their class is in good hands, it makes it less stressful to leave their classroom to someone else.
 You too can be a guest teacher that everyone classroom teacher calls again and again.